Eun/microhelpers/README.md

 # microhelpers
-A collection of helpers for golang applications
+A collection of helpers for golang microservice applications